AlchemistSimulator/alchemistsimulator.github.io/pages/tutorial/swingui.md

 #### Time and step monitor

-The current progression of the simulation is displayd in the upper right corner.
+The current progression of the simulation is displayed in the upper right corner.
 The top number is the simulated time, and it is a positive real number.
 The bottom number counts how many steps have been executed, and as such is a positive integer.
 Both numbers start at zero.

 ## Tuning the simulation aspect